SJGowen/ITIL-4-Foundation/PracticeQuestions.md

 <br>

 #### Q4.
 Which of the following statements is true?
-- i Understanding the complexity of service relationships and each party’s responsibilities, organizations are more likely to co-create value and make the relationships mutually beneficial.
+- i Understanding the complexity of service relationships and each party’s responsibilities, organisations are more likely to co-create value and make the relationships mutually beneficial.
-- ii Understanding the components of value, organizations can make informed decisions about the services they provide and consume and about the service relationships.
+- ii Understanding the components of value, organisations can make informed decisions about the services they provide and consume and about the service relationships.
 - iii Understanding the responsibilities of roles, service consumers and service providers can improve their relationship management and effectiveness of negotiations and communications.
 <br>